Concepts and definitions

 The selected consumption unit scale has a significant effect on income levels and on placement of different population groups in the income distribution.

 The household's current transfers paid are mainly formed of direct taxes and social security contributions.
-In addition, current transfers paid include compulsory pension and unemployment insurance premiums and child maintenance support paid.
+In addition, current transfers paid include compulsory pension contributions and unemployment insurance premiums, as well as child maintenance support paid.
 Taxes paid do not include church tax, voluntary individual insurance premiums (from 2000 regarded as savings in the income distribution statistics) and indirect taxes.
 Current transfers paid are based on register data, except for withholding taxes paid on interest income.
+From 2011 onwards, current transfers paid also include part of current transfers between households (e.g. bills paid for other households and money given for studying).

-Current transfers received by households and persons are formed of earnings-related and national pensions and other social security benefits, social allowance and other current transfers received.
+Current transfers received by households and persons are formed of earnings-related and national pensions and other social security benefits, social allowances and other current transfers received.

 Other social security benefits are such as rehabilitation allowances, daily and parental allowances, compensations of statutory accident insurance and earnings-related unemployment allowance.

-Social allowance is such as child benefit, support for care of small children, conscript's allowance, social assistance, general housing allowance, study and research grants, basic unemployment allowance and labour market allowance.
+Social allowances are such as child benefits, support for care of small children, conscript's allowance, social assistance, general housing allowance, study and research grants, basic unemployment allowance and labour market allowance.

 + Wages and salaries